docker-archive/ee-workshop/README.md

 ![](./images/scanning-activate.png)

-Congratulations, you have created two new repositories in two new organizations, each with one user.
+Congratulations, you have created three new repositories across two new organizations, each with one team and one user.

 ## <a name="task2"></a>Task 2: Deploy a Java Web App with Universal Control Plane
 Now that we've completely configured our cluster, let's deploy a couple of web apps.
 These are simple web pages that allow you to send a tweet.
 One is built on Linux using NGINX and the other is build on Windows Server 2016 using IIS.